Why are so many people overworking, and what can we do about it?

 - Building more trust and communication between team members so they deal with stressful demands supportively.

-- Working with teams providing the work or receiving output to ensure the whole system works smoothly.
+- Working with teams providing the work or receiving output so the system works smoothly.

-- We could start to do this through public debate and through some model examples
+- We could start to do this through public debate and discovering model examples

-- Provide a forum for discussion and sharing about the sort of society and culture we want to be.
-The forum would be truly representative of all the groups in society.
+- Provide a forum for discussion and sharing about the society and culture we want to be.
+The meeting would be truly representative of all the groups in society.

-- Evaluate organisations on the quality of and benefits of their activities, including the quality of life of their employees and the benefits they ascribe to working for the organisation.
+- Evaluate organisations on the quality of and benefits of their activities, including the quality of life of their employees and the benefits to society and the environment.